How to Become a Physical Therapist: A Step-by-Step Guide

 Clinical Fellowship

 Fellowships are designed for those who already demonstrate expertise in a specific area of the physical therapy profession.
 Most of the time, those who complete fellowships have already completed a residency.
 Fellowships provide advanced instruction in a subspecialty of physical therapy practice.
 Like with residencies, fellowships have a strong mentorship component.
-Fellowships connect the fellow with a population of people who provide opportunities for advanced experience and learning.
+Fellowships connect fellows with communities that provide opportunities for advanced experience and learning.

 Board/Specialty Certification